CoalaWeb/coalaweb-docs/docs/joomla/extensions/news/guide.md

 **Part 2 Dynamic Filter**

-Pro subscribers get the option to display a menu at the top of the module made up of the categories of the currently display articles.
-If one of these menu items is selected than the articles will dynamically rearranged to only display the articles that belong to that particular category. *\[Figure-12\] and \[Figure-12a\]*
+Pro subscribers get the option to display a menu at the top of the module made up of **Categories or Months** based on the currently displayed articles.
+If **Months** is chosen the calculations can be done by using either the article's **Published** or **Created** date.
+Once one of these menu items is selected the articles will dynamically rearranged to only display the articles that belong to that particular group. *\[Figure-12\] and \[Figure-12a\]*

 <a data-lightbox="on" href="https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/news/cw-news-mod-layout-4.png">![Figure-12](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/news/cw-news-mod-layout-4.png "Figure-12"){.uk-thumbnail .uk-thumbnail-mini}</a>